Connect with others who understand.

 Leukemia treatment options, particularly some chemotherapy agents and radiation therapy, can cause dry, itchy skin as a side effect.
 This can lead to itching, irritation, and pain and may affect your appearance.

 One way to reduce dryness is to use moisturizing lotions or creams.
 To keep your skin moist, shower in warm (not hot) water.
-Once you get out, gently pat your skin dry, and immediately apply a moisturizing lotion while it’s still damp.
+Once you get out, gently pat your skin dry, and immediately apply a moisturizing lotion while still damp.
 Opt for gentle, fragrance-free moisturizers that are meant for sensitive skin.
 Ingredients like ceramides and hyaluronic acid can help your skin better retain moisture.

 “My skin is dry, and I use Eucerin,” wrote one member of MyLeukemiaTeam.
 “My skin drinks it up.
 I don’t have itching, but I’m sure I would if I didn’t keep lotion on it.”